Dhruv-m-Shah/Riot-Discord-Bot/README.md

 Thanks to Alex, Anthony, Jaxen, and Nethu for helping me develop this bot.

 ## How it works
 Backend is developed using NodeJS leveraging the DiscordJS and RIOT APIs.
-When a user types a command into discord, the command is process and a HTTP request is set to the RIOT API.
-Graphs are generated using plotly and info-graphics are generated through node-canvas.
+When a user types a command into discord, the command is processed and a HTTP request is sent to the RIOT API.
+Graphs are generated using [plotly](https://plotly.com/nodejs/) and info-graphics are generated through nodejs [canvas](https://www.npmjs.com/package/canvas).